foundriesio/docs/source/linux/getting-started.rst

 #.
 Power on the HiKey.

-See `HiKey's board recovery documentation`_ for more information on Recovery Mode.
+See `HiKey board recovery documentation`_ for more information on Recovery Mode.

 If you're using a different 96Boards CE board, check its `96boards.org